Group Health Research Institute fast facts

 Group Health Research Institute (GHRI) does practical research to keep people healthy.

 GHRI is the research arm of Group Health Cooperative, a Seattle-based, consumer-governed, nonprofit health care system that coordinates health care and coverage for more than 600,000 people.

 History: Since 1983, the Institute has conducted nonproprietary public-interest research on preventing, diagnosing, and treating major health problems.

-The faculty includes about 60 health scientists, including physicians, epidemiologists, biostatisticians, psychologists, economists, and health services researchers.
+Faculty and staff: About 60 health scientists—including physicians, epidemiologists, biostatisticians, psychologists, economists, and health services researchers.
 Most faculty members have a joint appointment at the University of Washington.
-GHRI also employs more than 250 other staff members.
-Interdisciplinary scientific teams conduct studies in a variety of research areas.
-Located in Seattle, the Institute includes a 5,500-square-foot, state-of-the-art research clinic.
+GHRI also employs about 300 other staff members.

-GHRI belongs to several national research consortia, including the HMO Research Network, the Cancer Research Network, and the Breast Cancer Surveillance Consortium.
-GHRI hosts one of the nation's eight federally funded Vaccine and Treatment Evaluation Units.
+Networks: GHRI belongs to several national consortia, including the HMO Research Network, which has data on about 12 million lives.
+Others include the Cancer Research Network, and the Breast Cancer Surveillance Consortium.
+GHRI also hosts one of eight federally funded Vaccine and Treatment Evaluation Units.

 Productivity: In 2013, GHRI managed a total of 292 active grants and published 353 articles in peer-reviewed medical journals.